RenderKit/ospray/doc/legal.md

 [Privacy Notice](https://www.intel.com/privacy)

-Intel, the Intel logo, Xeon, Intel Xeon Phi, and Intel Core are trademarks of Intel Corporation in the U.S. and/or other countries.
+Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
 *Other names and brands may be claimed as the property of others.

 Performance varies by use, configuration and other factors.
 Learn more